svanderburg/disnix-virtualhosts-example/README.md

 ===========================
 This is an example deploying a collection web applications and a reverse proxy that support multiple virtual hosts.
-The purpose of this example is to demonstrate how we can dynamically create host-specific services and deploy them to the corresponding machines with Disnix.
+The purpose of this example is to demonstrate how we can dynamically create target-specific services and deploy them to the corresponding machines with Disnix.

 Architecture